spkenv/spk/docs/ref/indexes.md

 See `spk repo index -h` for more details.

-You do not have to generate a full index every time a package changes, you can also update a package in an existing index, see the next section.
+You do not have to generate a full index every time a package changes, you can update a package in an existing index, see the next section.

 ### Updating an existing Index